dfrappart/dfrappart.github.io/_posts/2026-06-30-MutatingAdmissionPolicy-part1.markdown

 Since march, we played with different kind of native admission controller, so that we could manage guardrails, or policies, or whatever we want to call it, in kubernetes.

 This article will be a continuation of those last articles and we'll have a look at the recently GA Mutating Admission Policy.
+Also, And it was planned at the beginning, it will be a 2 part article, because, well, there is a lot to say

 Our agenda will be as follow: